Myth, fairy tale or superstition.

 Molly climbed into her sleeping bag, turned her torch off, and snuggled down facing Cory.

-“You know that smell in the air when it rains.
+“You know that scent in the air when it rains.
 There’s none of that.
 If there was rain wouldn’t you think the rest of us would notice?
 There’s cloud cover but not the kind that indicates rain.”

 “We’ll be leaving tomorrow so if it rains or not it doesn’t matter,” Cory told her.